Fyodor Brovko: Political career

 Brovko joined the Communist Party of the Soviet Union in 1927.
-From 1930 to 1937, he worked as the Head of the Department of Propaganda and Agitation for the Dubossary, Kotovsky, and Slobozia District Committees of the Communist Party of Ukraine (Moldavian Autonomous Soviet Socialist Republic).
+From 1930 to 1937, he worked as the Head of the Department of Propaganda and Agitation for the Dubăsari, Kotovsk (Hîncești), and Slobozia District Committees of the Communist Party of Ukraine (Moldavian Autonomous Soviet Socialist Republic).
 In 1937, he was appointed as the First Secretary of the Slobozia District Committee of the Communist Party of Ukraine of the Moldavian Autonomous Soviet Socialist Republic.
 From 1938 to 1940, he served as the Deputy Chairman and the Chairman of the Council of People's Commissars of the Moldavian Autonomous Soviet Socialist Republic.
 On March 1, 1941, Brovko was elected as a member of the Politburo of the Central Committee of the Communist Party of Moldavia.
 From June 7, 1940, to February 8, 1941, he served as the Chairman of the Presidium of the Supreme Soviet of the Moldavian ASSR.
 During a purge of party officials in 1951, Brovko was removed from his post.
 He worked in minor positions in the Moldavian SSR from 1951 to 1958.

 He was a member of the Supreme Soviet of the Soviet Union for the 2nd and 3rd convocations.